The Importance of Your Saturn Return in Astrology

 If you're in or approaching your late 20s, you're likely to hear murmurs about the ominous Saturn Return.
 If you're brave enough to inquire, you'll get the message that you should be afraid, very afraid.
 But the purveyors of fear probably won't give you any helpful information about what to expect -- or, more importantly, what you can do.

 So let's look at what's actually happening.
 Saturn takes approximately 29 years to orbit the Sun.
-Therefore, when you are about 29 years old, Saturn returns to the part of the sky where it was when you were born -- and that's what is know as your Saturn Return.
+Therefore, when you are about 29 years old, Saturn returns to the part of the sky where it was when you were born -- and that's what is known as your Saturn Return.

 In Astrology, Saturn is the Cosmic Taskmaster -- the demanding teacher who presents you with obstacles and challenges so you can gain strength and wisdom.
 Saturn's position in your Astrology birth chart reveals your major life lessons, as well as the fears you have to overcome to achieve success.